 For years the burial place of King Herod was an enigma, pondered by archaeologists and historians worldwide.
 In mid 2007, after spending 35 years of his life researching the cryptic character of Herod, the eminent archaeologist, the late Professor Ehud Netzer of the Hebrew University, unearthed the remains of the king’s grave on the border of the Judean desert at the Herodium.
-The palace – fortress revealed on the site included pools, decorative bathhouses and a theater with a royal cubicle.
-Three years later, on the same site where he made his sensational discovery, Professor Netzer tragically fell to his death in an accident, a few meters away from the grave whose discovery was the fulfillment of a dream and the pinnacle of his illustrious professional career.
+The palace – a fortress revealed on the site included pools, decorative bathhouses and a theater with a royal cubicle.
+Three years later, at the same site where he made his sensational discovery, Professor Netzer tragically fell to his death in an accident, a few meters away from the grave whose discovery was the fulfillment of a dream and the pinnacle of his illustrious professional career.

 The inaugural exhibition, the first one worldwide, devoted entirely to Herod ,one of the most disputed, fascinating and multifaceted characters in Jewish history and in the history of the Roman Empire, is currently being exhibited in Jerusalem at the Israel Museum.
 The crowning glory is an impressive reproduction of Herod’s burial chamber.
-Dudi Mevorah and Silvia Rosenberg, leading archeological curators at the Israel Museum, have brought together some 250 archeological items chosen from artifacts recently excavated at the Herodium, Jericho and other sites.
+Dudi Mevorah and Silvia Rosenberg, leading archaeological curators at the Israel Museum, have brought together some 250 archaeological items chosen from artifacts recently excavated at the Herodium, in Jericho and in other sites.
 These exciting findings are likely to cast a new light on political, architectural and aesthetic influences during Herod’s reign between 37 BC – 4 BC.
 The artifacts displayed include burial coffins (sarcophagi) from Herod’s tomb, wall paintings from the Herodium, Herod’s personal bath from Kypros, engraved stone items from the Temple Mount never before displayed, and an embellished marble basin which researchers assume was a present from Augustus to Herod.

 Builder- or Fanatical Murderer?